Saliency Guided Experience Packing for Replay in Continual Learning: Results and Analyses

 \textbf{Padding and Placement of Memory Patches.} Next, we analyze the impact of different types of padding and placement of the memory patches on the EPR performance.~For padding we have two different choices: we can either \texttt{Zero-pad} these patches or we can pad these patches with pixels sampled from normal Gaussian distribution, which we refer to as \texttt{Random-pad}.
 Similarly, we can place these patches either in the \texttt{exact} position of their original image using stored coordinate values or we can place them at \texttt{random} positions.
-Table~\ref{table2} shows that across all datasets, \texttt{exact} placement works slightly better than \texttt{random} placement.
-These results indicate that neural network remembers the past tasks better if it finds the class-discriminative features in their original position during replay.
-For all the datasets, zero-padding performs better than random-padding (Table~\ref{table2}), which indicates that removing the background information completely serves as a better reminder of past tasks for the network.
+Table~\ref{table2}(b) shows that across all datasets, \texttt{exact} placement works slightly better than \texttt{random} placement.
+This indicate that neural network remembers the past tasks better if it finds the class-discriminative features in their original position during replay.
+For all the datasets, zero-padding performs better than random-padding (Table~\ref{table2}(b)), which indicates that removing the background information completely serves as a better reminder of past tasks for the network.
 Thus, in all our experiments we use zero-padding with exact placement.
-For this purpose, we store a 2D coordinate value per memory patch which has an insignificant overhead compared to total episodic memory.
+For this, we store a 2D coordinate value per memory patch which has an insignificant overhead compared to $| \mathcal{M}_E |$ .

 \textbf{Effectiveness of Saliency Guided Memory Selection.} A simple alternative to our saliency guided memory patch selection is to randomly select a patch (of size $W_p\times W_p$) from the original image and use it for replay with zero-padding.
-We refer to this method as `Random Snip \& Replay' and compare its performance with EPR in Table~\ref{table2}.
+We refer to this method as `Random Snip \& Replay' and compare it with EPR in Table~\ref{table2}(b).
 For CIFAR and CUB, EPR achieves~$\sim5\%$ and for miniImageNet EPR achieves~$\sim2.5\%$ better accuracy than this baseline.
+We investigate another simple `Input Compression' baseline, where we down-sample the images to desired sizes (comparable to EPR) and store in $\mathcal{M}_{E}$ and for replay up-sample them to the original sizes.~Results in Table.~\ref{table2}(b) shows, EPR outperforms this method by up to ~$\sim2.5\%$ implying that input compression leads to higher loss in information.
 These results show that saliency based memory patch selection plays a key role in enabling high performance in EPR.